djkarolev/nginx-rtmp-module/README.md

 ### Multi-worker live streaming

-Module supports multi-worker live streaming through automatic stream pushing to nginx workers.
-This option is toggled with rtmp_auto_push directive.
+This NGINX-RTMP module does not support multi-worker live streaming.
+While this feature can be enabled through rtmp_auto_push on|off directive, it is ill advised because it is incompatible with NGINX versions starting 1.7.2 and up, there for it should not be used.

 ### Example nginx.conf